 - Take MEKINIST exactly as your healthcare provider tells you to take it.
 Do not change your dose or stop MEKINIST unless your healthcare provider tells you.

-- Take MEKINIST one time a day.
+- Take MEKINIST one time a day, at the same time each day.

 What are the possible side effects of MEKINIST?